twitter/rsc/docs/relatedwork.md

 Scala compilation technology is an active field of research.
 At the time of writing, there are at least four actively developed Scala compilers.
-In this document, we will compare Reasonable Scala compiler with publicly available related work (presented in chronological order).
+In this document, we will compare Rsc with publicly available related work (presented in chronological order).

 ## [Lightbend Scala](https://github.com/scala/scala)